The buy-to-let market: where are we now?

 Sign up to The Mortgage Mum email newsletter here.

 The Mortgage Mum have an affiliate relationship with Check My File, where you can get a 30-day free trial.
-Check My File sees your data from all 4 credit agencies, not just one, and is consistently rated excellent on Trustpilot.
+Check My File sees your data from all 3 credit reference agencies, not just one, and is consistently rated excellent on Trustpilot.
 Your trial, and the subscription, can be cancelled at any time.
 Beyond the 30 day free trial the service is charged at £14.99 per month.

 Please use our exclusive link below: